 This is the first time I have felt completely supported as an artist and human being simultaneously.
 Bravi tutti to everyone for treating us as colleagues, but also nurturing us in the areas we need to grow.

 Apprentice Artist Singers will participate in the training program without charge, and in return will work for the festival in varying capacities ranging from driving artists to and from rehearsals to assisting backstage or front of house as required.
 Apprentice Artists are expected to have their own cars and accommodations in Pittsburgh: it is therefore an ideal opportunity for young, local Pittsburgh-area singers.

-Pittsburgh Fesitval Opera's tuition is vastly lower that other summer programs, without compromising experience and exposure, all while spending your summer in a vibrant city full of arts and culture.
+Pittsburgh Festival Opera's tuition is vastly lower that other summer programs, without compromising experience and exposure, all while spending your summer in a vibrant city full of arts and culture.

 Roles and Casting Policy

-We expect a significant number of roles—including lead roles— in La bohème to be cast with Young Professional Artists.
+We expect a significant number of roles—including lead roles— to be cast with Young Professional Artists.
 Additional opportunities expected to include recitals, weekly masterclasses, and more!

 Thank you for seeing my potential and taking a chance on me, It has been such an honor to work on this magnificent Strauss project and it has been such a gift to get to grow as an artist over three summers with the festival.

 Julia Fox, former Young Artist

 - Mildred Miller Posvar, (company founder), mezzo, 23 years at the Metropolitan Opera